Abdul Muhsin bin Abdulaziz Al Saud: Career and activities

 Abdul Muhsin was interior minister in King Saud's cabinet in 1960.
 His tenure lasted for only one year, and he joined the Free Princes Movement led by Prince Talal.
 On 9 November 1962 he defected to the United Arab Republic renouncing his Saudi Arabian citizenship.
 Immediately after this event he declared that he would work to make Saudi Arabia a free country.
 Prince Abdul Muhsin and two of his half-brothers, Prince Badr and Prince Fawwaz, and his cousin, Fahd bin Saad, who also defected to the United Arab Republic, returned to Saudi Arabia upon their rehabilitation by King Faisal on 22 January 1964.
 Upon their return they published a statement acknowledging their mistake in criticizing the Saudi government.

-On 27 September 1965 he was made governor of Madinah which he held until 1985.
+On 27 September 1965 he was made governor of Madinah, a position he held until 1985.
 During the 1970s he was one of the members of the inner family council which included his half-brothers King Khalid, Prince Mohammed, Crown Prince Fahd, Prince Abdullah, and Prince Sultan and his uncles Prince Ahmed and Prince Musaid.

 Prince Abdul Muhsin had a reputation as being relatively liberal.
-During his governorship, a television station opened and highways were built to help people to reach to the Prophet's Mosque.
+During his governorship, a television station opened and highways were built to help people reach the Prophet's Mosque.

 Personal life

 Abdul Muhsin married eight times and had 12 children.
 One of his spouses was Sara bint Ahmed bin Abdul Rahman Al Sudairi.
 His sons are Saud, Badr and Walid.
 Prince Saud was the governor of Hail province from 1999 until 2017.
-His grandson, Abdul Muhsin bin Walid, was arrested in Beirut Airport due to drug smuggling in 2015.
+His grandson, Abdul Muhsin bin Walid, was arrested at Beirut Airport due to drug smuggling in 2015.